LukeNSaunders/Swin-Scraper/server/README.md

 # SERVER

 This project's backend provides two options for running the server with different databases.
-You can choose between MongoDB and SQL databases to run the application.
+You can opt between MongoDB and SQL databases to run the application.

 ## Table of Contents